 Make-Ahead & Storage

-Store this pumpkin pie in the refrigerator after it has cooled down.
-If there are any leftovers, this pie will keep for about 5 days if in a covered container or covered in cling wrap.
+- Storage: Store this pumpkin pie in the refrigerator after it has cooled down.
+If there are any leftovers, this pie will keep for about 5 days if stored in a covered, airtight container or wrapped in plastic wrap.

 📖 Recipe